jwang1122/java1/java1/doc/learnJava.md

 ```
 The above data is in the order of the container size.

 You can assign small value to bigger container, but cannot assign big value to smaller container.
-If you know what you are doing, you can cast big value to smaller container, which may truncation your data.
+If you know what you are doing, you can cast big value to smaller container, which may truncat your data.

 ## Operators
 * [Operator](../src/com/huaxia/java1/Operator.java)